The Bell Witch Web Site

 Question: What is left of the John Bell farm?

-Answer: The land is used for farming.
-A few old rocks in the middle of a field mark where the house once stood.
-The old well is in a nearby thicket.
-The cemetery is in a thicket on a distant hill and contains a memorial stone dedicated to John and Lucy Bell.
-It was placed about 1957 by a descendant.
+Answer: The land is used mostly for farming.
+The Bell Witch Cave is a part of the John Bell farm, and sits near the farm's northwest corner.
+A few old rocks in the middle of a field mark where the John Bell, Sr. house is believed to have stood.
+The old well is nearby.
+The cemetery is in a thicket on a distant hill, and contains a memorial stone dedicated to John and Lucy Bell.
+It was placed about 1957 by a descendant, Leslie Covington.
 The house/graveyard tract is still in the family, owned by a private foundation.
-No visitors are allowed.
-For more information about private property, particularly the Bell farm, please see the "Private Property" section of this Web site.
+No visitors are allowed without prior permission.
+I do not own the property and am not currently affiliated with any property or business in the Adams area, so please do not ask me for permission, or to get you permission.
+I must follow the same rules everyone else follows.
+For more information about private property, particularly the Bell farm, please see the "Private Property" page of this site.

 For more information about things to see, visit the Adams page.